cjrh/aiomsg/README.rst

 general feature set.

 There are some differences; hopefully they make things simpler than zmq.
+For one thing, *aiomsg* is pure-python so no compilation step is required, and relies only on the Python standard library (and that won't change).

-For instance, we don't have special kinds of sockets.
-There is only the ``Søcket``.
-The only role distinction you must make between different socket instances is this: some sockets will **bind** and others will **connect**.
+Also, we don't have special kinds of socket pairs like ZeroMQ has.
+There is only the one ``Søcket`` class.
+The only role distinction you need to make between different socket instances is this: some sockets will **bind** and others will **connect**.

 This is the leaky part of the API that comes from the underlying BSD socket API.
 A *bind* socket will bind to a local interface